Closed

 - Expanding existing rotational grazing acreage for livestock

-- Implementing rotational grazing with fencing and watering infrastructure
+- Implementing rotational grazing systems with fencing, watering, solar-powered fencing, and pasture improvement measures

 Documents Needed

-- Farm business registration number or exemption proof
+- Farm business registration number or one of the accepted exemption documents

 - Rotational grazing management plan